-Except for the effect of any adjustments and the effects of the paragraph of the basis of the above qualified conclusion and based on our limited review, nothing has come to our attention that causes us to believe that the accompanying interim financial statements do not give a true and fair view of the standalone financial position of Alexandria Mineral Oils Co.
-(S.A.E) as at December 31", 2024, and of its financial performance and cash flows for the period then ended in accordance with Egyptian Accounting Standards.
+In our opinion, the financial statements referred to above, give a true and fair view, in all material respects, of the financial position of Alexandria Mineral Oils Co.
+(S.A.E) as of June 30, 2025, and of its financial performance and its cash flows for the year then ended in accordance with Egyptian Accounting Standards and the related applicable Egyptian laws and regulations.